NetSPI/grails-nV/README.md

     grails

 And enter ```run-app``` into the prompt when it appears.
-The app should then be accessible at ```http://localhost:8080/grailsgoat/```
+The app should then be accessible at ```http://localhost:8080/grailsnv/```

 If your ```grails``` prompt shows the following message

     Class JavaLaunchHelper is implemented in both /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/bin/java and /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/jre/lib/libinstrument.dylib.
 One of the two will be used.
 Which one is undefined

 You can safely ignore it.
-The above is a JVM error unrelated to GrailsGoat
+The above is a JVM error unrelated to grails.nV

 Updating the Database
 ---------------------